 Because trucks are so much bigger than cars, they are more dangerous.
 In fact, in accidents involving a truck and a car, the car passenger was killed 97% of the time.
 A car simply doesn’t stand a chance against a big rig.

-Our Virginia truck accident lawyer know these statistics.
+Our Virginia truck accident lawyer knows these statistics.
 And we also know the law.
 We will review your case and see how severe your injuries were.
 We will demand your compensation and work hard to make sure somebody pays your damages.

 Why Should You Call a Trucking Lawyer?